Billing refactor

 Prototype

-Content updates on cards
+Content updates I made

-I connected account number and billing address
+Connected account number and billing address

 Past due is mentioned only on past due accounts